Bulgaria national football team: Early 21st century

-2018 World Cup qualification

 Bulgaria were drawn in a strong World Cup qualification group with the Netherlands, France, Sweden, Belarus and Luxembourg.
 They began with a 4–3 win against Luxembourg at home.
 This was followed by heavy losses to France (4–1) and Sweden (3–0).

 In November 2016, the Lions beat Belarus in Sofia 1–0, and then put up one of their best performances in recent years, beating the Netherlands 2–0 to move into third place in the group.
 Bulgaria then beat the group leaders Sweden 3–2 in Sofia to move one point behind their opponents in the table.
 However, they lost the match against the Netherlands at the Amsterdam Arena 3–1.
 A 1–0 defeat at home to France and a 1–1 draw in Luxembourg ended their chances of qualifying.

-Euro 2020 qualification and Nations League
+2018–present

 Bulgaria were drawn in UEFA Nations League C with Norway, Slovenia and Cyprus.
 Bulgaria opened up the campaign with a 2–1 win over Slovenia and a clean sheet against Norway.
 The Norwegians eventually avenged their loss to Bulgaria, resulting in a tie for first place.
 Bulgaria eventually closed out the second round of games with two 1–1 draws against Slovenia and Cyprus, resulting in a second-place finish.

 Bulgaria was drawn in Group A with England, Czech Republic, Montenegro and Kosovo.
 The team began the qualifying campaign with a 1–1 home draw against Montenegro and a 1–1 away draw to Kosovo while losing three major players due to injuries.
 They later carried on with two more losses which sparked the end of their group campaign.
 Despite finishing in fourth place, the national side had one more opportunity to qualify for the Euros thanks to the good performance in the Nations League.
 It sent Bulgaria to the Path A qualifying play-offs, which also included Hungary, Iceland and Romania.

 The draw put Bulgaria against Hungary in their first play-off match on their quest to qualify for a major competition since 2004.
 However, in front of limited number of home fans, Bulgaria fell 1–3 to Hungary, and was eliminated from the tournament.

-2020−21 Nations League

 After appointing Georgi Dermendzhiev as their new head coach, Bulgaria began their brief promotion in League B. Being drawn into Group 4 with Wales, Finland and Republic of Ireland, Bulgaria played its first match against Ireland.
 A near victory for the Bulgarians until a 90th minute injury time equalizer sealed the draw for the Irish.
-Bulgaria would then play away to Wales, where they held the hosts leveled 0-0 until another 90th minute injury time goal that resulted in 0–1 loss.
+Bulgaria would then play away to Wales, where they held the hosts leveled 0–0 until another 90th minute injury time goal that resulted in 0–1 loss.
 The problems would continue with another set of narrow losses to Finland and Wales, forcing Bulgaria to miss out on promotion to League A. With two more matches left, Bulgaria finished winless against Finland and Ireland, relegating the Lions to League C.